 1. Negotiation focuses on the time spent negotiating with attorneys for the opinion recipient as to what can and should be included in an opinion, and what ought to be excluded from an opinion.
 In a municipal practice, an attorney is often given a pre-printed form, included in a set of loan, financing or other contractual documents, and asked to sign.
 Many times, the attorney has been excluded from the contract negotiations, and knows little or nothing about the transaction details.
-However, clients often do not understand why an attorney feels compelled to negotiate the terms and breadth of an opinion-after all, the parties have usually already signed the preprinted contracts where instructed.
+However, clients often do not understand why an attorney feels compelled to negotiate the terms and breadth of an opinion - after all, the parties have usually already signed the preprinted contracts where instructed.
 Regardless, negotiation can and will be necessary, bringing with it costs to the client.

 2. Diligence by the attorney also eats up valuable time and money.
 In order to provide a valid opinion, an attorney must review the applicable documents to ensure he or she is comfortable with the requirements of the opinion recipient.
-Diligence will also require talking to individuals to understand the transaction and any underlying facts or information that need review in addition to the transaction documents.
-Diligence obviously increases with the complexity of any transaction, and it can sometimes be difficult to estimate the cost for this class of work.
-It is also subject to surprises that can increase costs and the time necessary to complete the opinion letter, potentially delaying closing of the transaction.
+Diligence obviously increases with the complexity of any transaction.

 3. Legal research lies at the heart of any legal opinion, whether drafted for the benefit of a client or third party.
 An opining attorney must review the law applicable to the underlying transaction.
 Depending on the transaction in question, extensive legal research might be necessary.
 More scary, the person asked to sign the opinion letter might not have the background, experience or knowledge to so opine.
-It is important that the person signing off on the legal conclusions contained in the letter have the appropriate background.

 4. Firm process costs can be easy to overlook.
 A responsible attorney will have any opinion letter vetted by the Firm's opinion committee.
 This committee should consist of multiple attorneys with the necessary skill set to assess the propriety of the opinion in addition to the potential risk to the Firm.
-The committee can also make sure that all of the firm's opinion letter policies have been followed, as such failure has become a basis for liability in other jurisdictions.
-In the days of plaintiffs seeking to attach significant liability to an opinion giver, the future of a firm might well depend on the soundness of the opinion measured against the Firm's risk.
+In the days of plaintiffs seeking to attach significant liability to an opinion giver, the future of a Firm might well depend on the soundness of the opinion measured against the Firm's risk.
 The costs of this review can be significant with the involvement of multiple attorneys.
-It can also slow down the process of finalizing an opinion letter, thus affecting the closing.

 More important than these "hard costs" may be the less obvious cost of potential liability.
 Liability for third-party opinions is a source of much debate.
 Traditionalists argue liability should not exist where there is no attorney-client privilege.
-However, recent examples from around the country illustrate that such concerns must be considered when evaluating risk.38
+However, recent examples from around the country illustrate that such concerns must be considered when evaluating risk.

 Finally, many attorneys attach a non-economic cost to this portion of their practice.
 For some, research reveals that opinion practice is more stressful and aggravating than other parts of their practice.
 Concerns about potential liability are often at the center of this stress.
-An attorney's potential damage to their reputation also plays into their fear.39 These final concerns may affect what you charge for this type of work, and such cost may be different than general day-to-day representation.
+An attorney's potential damage to their reputation also plays into their fear.
+Id.